MonashDeepNeuron/HPC-Training/.github/PULL_REQUEST_TEMPLATE.md

 1. You have followed the [contributing guidelines][1]
 2. You have added an appropriate title to the PR.
 3. Requested a review from the HPC Training team.
+4. Delete any Markdown comments, instructions or anything else outside the below divider section once you have finished your PR.

 Any questions should be directed to @MonashDeepNeuron/hpc-training.

-> Note: Ensure to delete the instructions once you have finished your PR.

 ---